nauseum/MetalConvertor/README.md

 Download the release
-Edit this line to add your own alloys, sample data doe yellow golds left in the release to explain how it works.
+Edit this line to add your own alloys, sample data of some yellow golds left in the release to explain how it works.

 const csvData = `Item number,Configuration,Product name,Au %,Ag %,Pt %,Pd %;9ct Yellow Gold,37.60,8.39,0.00,0.00;14ct Yellow Gold,58.60,24.13,0.00,0.00;18ct Yellow Gold,75.10,12.10,0.00,0.00;22Y0,000,22ct Yellow Gold,91.70,5.50,0.00,0.00;FGC0,000,Fine Gold Casting Alloy,100.00,0.00,0.00,0.00`;